input-output-hk/quality-engineering/docs/quality-strategy/resources/04-tips-and-tricks-for-creating-quality-strategies.md

 -   **Write for others to understand**: Remember that the Quality Strategy is intended for all stakeholders to understand, not just yourself or your team.
 -   **If it isn’t important, don’t put it in the strategy**.
 Not a single word in the strategy should garner a “don’t care” reaction from a potential stakeholder.
 -   **Guide an engineer’s thinking**.
 A good strategy helps anybody think through functionality and quality needs and logically leads from higher-level concepts to lower-level details that can be directly implemented.

+## User-Centric High-Level Software Engineering Strategy Guidelines

+Define strategies designed to prioritise the end-user at every stage of the development lifecycle:

+-   Define the desired user experience
+-   Translate UX into functional requirements
+-   Design with technology in mind
+-   Implement and test iteratively
+-   Quality assurance and testing across the SDLC
+-   Launch, scale, expand
+-   Documentation and training
+-   Measurement of success